bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This shows that nearly all - 198 out of 203 (97.5%) - of the STR alleles in coding regions have motif sizes that are multiples of 3bp.
 As for the 5 remaining loci, 3 have motifs larger than 50bp, 1 is an out-of-frame expansion of the rare "GC" dinucleotide motif, and 1 is an expansion of a 5bp "GGGGC" motif that adds 3 additional repeats relative to the reference and so does not introduce a frameshift.

-We can also look at whether the 203 coding STR variants fall in LoF or missense constrained genes and compare this to the gene constraint of 25 coding  disease-associated STR loci.
+We can also look at whether the 203 coding STR variants fall in LoF or missense constrained genes and compare this to the gene constraint of 25 coding  disease-associated loci.

 ![image](https://user-images.githubusercontent.com/6240170/202306770-ad9d07b8-159d-49a4-930d-ad0e72deae4e.png)

 From this, we see that disease-associated STRs are much more likely to be in constrained genes, implying that both missense and LoF constraint computed from SNVs is also relevant for STRs.
-On the other hand, just because a gene is constrained doesn't mean that in-frame STR variants in that gene cause disease since many of the truth set STRs fall in high-constraint genes.
+On the other hand, just because a gene is constrained doesn't mean that in-frame STR variants in that gene cause disease since many of the truth set STRs fall in highly constrained genes.

 Another way to look at this is to see whether larger STR variants are less likely to be in constrained genes.
 This might not be enough data to say, but at least for larger expansions, pLI is more likely to be near 0.
 Here, each dot represents a coding STR allele in the truth set, and contractions relative to the reference are negative on the y-axis:
 ![image](https://user-images.githubusercontent.com/6240170/202331857-f5cf777c-37d5-4342-b3c7-60aab7e096a5.png)